cycomachead/thesis/contents/design.md

 	* The [Future Work](./future-work.md) chapter describes how we can improve the experience of writing autograder test files to lower the barrier.
 * Tools need to help TAs practice good pedagogy.
 	* The admin dashboards built into λ give TAs more insights than they currently have about how students are performing and how often they are completing the lab work.
 While the dashboards have a ways to go in functionality, this is an improvement and gives TAs a reason to keep using the system.
-	* The test case API (described later **FIXME**) should be adapted to make it effortless to write consistent and detailed feedback.
-Again, the current interface for this can be improved.
+	* The test case authoring interface should be adapted to make it effortless to write consistent and detailed feedback.
 * Tools need to reduce the time spent on repetitive tasks.
 	* The ability to automatically upload grades for students is a huge time saver which allows TAs to focus on more important tasks, and allows students to stop worrying about the status of their grades.